 It's an age-old question for snowsports lovers, what's easier, skiing or snowboarding?
 It's a difficult question to answer, almost as tough as the concept of which is cooler between skiing and snowboarding.

-The question itself is a surprisingly existential one to unravel; depending on whether you compare the experiences of beginners, for example.
-How much are you aching at the end of the day after trying skis or snowboards, verses what a pro might think?
+The question itself is a surprisingly existential one to unravel, depending on whether you compare beginners' experiences, for example.
+How much are you aching at the end of the day after trying skis or snowboards versus what a pro might think?

 But we thought it would be good to compile a little report on which sport is easier to start with, improve with and master.

 So let's dive in and see what our crew of experts think.

 During your first week of learning, you’ll have mad fun.
 Heck, if you are like most people, you’ll pick up the basics pretty fast.
 After your first session, you’ll be able to do some turns on the beginner slopes.
 And by the end of the first week, your skill will have grown to intermediate/blue slope level.
 What it might make it easier to learn is the fact that your legs are separate.
 As such, on beginner slopes (low speeds), you can always regain your balance by throwing out one leg.
 It’s like learning how to walk, but with skis.